nickbuker/fraud_detection/readme.md

 # Fraud Detection Case Study

-Gradient Boosting Classifier Class that is pickled once fitted.
+Gradient Boosting Classifier Class that is pickled for reuse once fitted.

 ```python
 import pandas as pd